HexaneNetworks/help-articles/content/garrys-mod/darkrp/adding-jobs-in-darkrp.md

 #### Installing DarkRPModification
 1. Navigate to the [Game Panel](https://gamepanel.hexanenetworks.com) and proceed to login.
-3. Click on **Game Services** button and if prompted select the server you would like to change the name of.
+3. Click on **Game Services** button and if prompted select the server you would like to install DarkRPModification to.
 4. Navigate to the **Mod Manager**.
 5. Install **DarkRP Modifications** which can be found under the **DarkRP** section.